 How secure is your website?
 If you got hacked today, would you recover easily or would you be completely out of commission?
 If you’re not sure your website is secure enough to prevent some of the most common hacking attacks, you need a professional developer to secure your site.

 Don’t rely solely on security plugins for your CMS.
-While many of them are helpful, like the Securi Security plugin, simply having security plugins installed doesn’t automatically make your site impervious.
+While many of them are helpful, like the Securi Security plugin, simply having security plugins (especially open source cybersecurity plugins) installed doesn’t automatically make your site impervious.
 If you want to have peace of mind, it’s important to have your website professionally secured.